 1. Increasing Activity of Digital Grocery Shopping

-According to a recently conducted survey about consumer activity for shopping for groceries digitally, there is a noticeable spike in the last month.
-You can clearly see that in the first week of March, 11% of US adults shopped online more while it increased to 16% in the second week, 30% in the third week and ended with a 37% increase in the fourth week of March.
+According to a recently conducted survey about consumer activity in shopping for groceries digitally, there has been a noticeable spike in the last month.
+You can see that in the first week of March, 11% of US adults shopped online more, while it increased to 16% in the second week, 30% in the third week, and ended with a 37% increase in the fourth week of March.

-Since many countries are under total lock-down and the number of CoronaVirus victims is increasing, there is a common fear of getting infected with the virus.
-This makes people look for alternate options through which they can get the essential things they need without stepping outside their homes.
+Since many countries are under total lockdown and the number of CoronaVirus victims is increasing, there is a common fear of getting infected with the virus.
+This makes people look for alternate options to get the essential things they need without stepping outside their homes.

-E-commerce companies selling groceries online have registered a massive surge in the orders, so much in fact that many have to shut down accepting orders for a few days to get back on track.
+E-commerce companies selling groceries online have registered a massive surge in orders, so much so that many have to shut down accepting orders for a few days to get back on track.
 So, as far as the e-commerce websites selling groceries are concerned, these past few weeks have brought in unimaginably more sales and an increased number of new users.

 2. Supply Chains Getting Strained

 While on the one hand, the orders are pouring in for e-commerce businesses, they are struggling to keep their supply chain adequate to meet the increase in demand.
-Since the movements of people are restricted due to the lock-down and many employees who are working in the field are reluctant to put their lives in danger, there is a huge deficiency of qualified employees.
+Since people’s movements are restricted due to the lockdown and many employees working in the field are reluctant to put their lives in danger, there is a huge deficiency of qualified employees.

-There is a shortage of people manning the warehouses, carrying out the orders and delivering products.
+There is a shortage of people manning the warehouses, carrying out orders, and delivering products.
 This leads to a wide gap in the supply chain.

 3. Delays in Deliveries and Transport Issues

 Another problem that is becoming quite common among e-commerce businesses is delayed shipping.
-Some e-commerce service providers, like Amazon, are turning down orders that don’t come under essential goods to ensure that they put the entire workforce they have to proper use.
+Some e-commerce service providers, like Amazon, are turning down orders that don’t come under essential goods to ensure they put the entire workforce they have to use properly.

 4. Increase in Customer Service Interactions

-When people depend on the e-commerce companies to deliver essential items and add to it the delays in deliveries, the calls to customer service will obviously increase.
-In fact, 42% of companies are afraid that customer confidence in their services may decrease which could have an impact on their revenue, according to a recent survey of US retailers by Digital Commerce 360.
+When people depend on e-commerce companies to deliver essential items and add to it the delays in deliveries, the calls to customer service will increase.
+42% of companies are afraid that customer confidence in their services may decrease, which could impact their revenue, according to a recent survey of US retailers by Digital Commerce 360.

-Many people are getting anxious when they don’t get their order delivered on the expected date as they aren’t left with many alternate options.
-Therefore, customer service channels are filled with a high number of customers inquiring about orders which which is creating massive backlogs in customer service responses.
-In fact, many e-commerce websites of small business are crashing due to the sudden increase in traffic.
+Many people get anxious when they don’t get their order delivered on the expected date as they aren’t left with many alternate options.
+Therefore, customer service channels are filled with many customers inquiring about orders, creating massive backlogs in customer service responses.
+Many e-commerce websites of small businesses are crashing due to the sudden increase in traffic.
 During such times, it’s important to have a strong e-commerce website design running on a robust platform to prevent these headaches for you and your customers.
-You can talk to our e-commerce experts at YellowFin Digital to strengthen your e-commerce website design to prevents these problems.
+You can talk to our e-commerce experts at YellowFin Digital to strengthen your e-commerce website design to prevent these problems.

 How Has the CoronaVirus Influenced Digital Marketing?

-With the approach of people towards businesses changing, companies are more aware than ever in the marketing strategies they employ.
-COVID-19 has made a profound impact on digital marketing across numerous industries and is forcing marketers to reconsider their existing strategies.
+With the approach of people toward businesses changing, companies are more aware than ever of the marketing strategies they employ.
+COVID-19 has profoundly impacted digital marketing across numerous industries and is forcing marketers to reconsider their existing strategies.
 Let’s have a look:

 1. Businesses Getting a Wakeup Call Towards Digital Marketing

 Many businesses are leaning towards different innovative strategies of digital marketing.
-You can see significant growth in the efforts to increase organic traffic by offering innovative content in the hopes of staying in front of potential customers.
+You can see significant growth in the efforts to increase organic traffic by offering innovative content to stay in front of potential customers.

 2. Reconsidering Online Ad Expenditure

-In fact, digital ad spend is down by 33%, according to a survey published by IAB on March 27, 2020.
-This is attributed to the reduction in the marketing expenditure, which is again affected by the revenue the company brings in.
+Digital ad spending is down by 33%, according to a survey published by IAB on March 27, 2020.
+This is attributed to the reduction in marketing expenditure, which is again affected by the company’s revenue.
 Another reason is that businesses are unsure of how customers think.
-Advertisements are generally for promoting products or services and with our world in an uncertain state, marketing products outright may bring negative responses from customers.
+Advertisements are generally for promoting products or services, and with our world in an uncertain state, marketing products outright may bring negative responses from customers.

-So, companies are sticking to good old organic content which gives more space to innovate and create better pieces that show the business in the best light.
+So, companies are sticking to the good old organic content, which gives more space to innovate and create better pieces that show the business in the best light.

 3. Changes in the Messages Sent Through Digital Marketing

-As we touched upon in previous point, companies are in no position to toot their own horn about their products.
-They must be cause and take a bit more sensitive approach in these times when people are worried about a lot of the basics of life.
+As discussed in the previous point, companies are in no position to toot their own horn about their products.
+They must be caused and take a more sensitive approach when people are worried about many of the basics of life.

-This is why many marketers have changed the messages that get conveyed through their marketing.
-There is a 42% increase in mission-based marketing and a 41% increase in cause-based marketing, according to a recent IAB survey.
+This is why many marketers have changed the messages conveyed through their marketing.
+According to a recent IAB survey, there is a 42% increase in mission-based marketing and a 41% increase in cause-based marketing.

-Businesses are more careful than ever in the way they are perceived and are showing their support towards the community in these hard times through their well thought out marketing strategies.
+Businesses are more careful than ever in how they are perceived and show their support towards the community in these hard times through their well-thought-out marketing strategies.

 4. Increase in Social Media Marketing

-According to a survey conducted by the Global Web Index in March 2020, almost 45% of people are spending more time on social media.
+According to a survey conducted by the Global Web Index in March 2020, almost 45% of people spend more time on social media.
 Since many are working from home or taking a break from work to stay safe at home, they tend to spend more time on their social media accounts.
-So, many companies are focusing more on social media marketing to interact with their audience directly.
+So, many companies focus more on social media marketing to interact with their audience directly.

-There is also jump in influencer marketing on social media.
-Companies that are investing in social media marketing now are particular about the type of image they are portraying to their target customers.
-Creative and user-centric content is what people prefer right now and businesses are concentrating more on creating non-promotional content.
+There is also a jump in influencer marketing on social media.
+Companies that are investing in social media marketing are now particular about the image they are portraying to their target customers.
+Creative and user-centric content is what people prefer right now, and businesses are concentrating more on creating non-promotional content.

 The world of e-commerce business and digital marketing is going through a major change in the wake of the CoronaVirus.
-Companies have to adapt to a customer-focused approach and keep in mind that this too shall pass.
+Companies must adapt to a customer-focused approach and keep in mind that this will pass.
 But the behavior of the companies during this period won’t be forgotten.
-So, be it a digital marketing agency or an e-commerce business, companies have to tread carefully by keeping being sensitive to current mindset of their customers.
+So, be it a digital marketing agency or an e-commerce business, companies must tread carefully by keeping sensitive to the current mindset of their customers.